Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators: Modeling and control of actuator subsystem

 As mentioned in Assumption \ref{ass: no friction in joints}, only the friction between the piston and the cylinder in the hydraulic actuator is considered, as it significantly impacts actuator performance.
 In this study, the model proposed in \cite{zhu2005adaptive} is utilized to tackle the friction:

-where $Y_f \in \mathbb{R}^{1\times7}$ is the regressor matrix and $\phi_f \in \mathbb{R}^7$ is the friction parameter vector.
 The friction model in (\ref{friction lin-in-par}) includes coulomb friction, Stribeck friction, viscous friction, and the average deformation of the seal bristles, as well as a smooth transition between the presliding and sliding motions.

 Now, considering the friction force and piston force, we have:

 On the other hand, the piston force can be computed using the chamber pressure, as: